tbxiao/chauff.github.io/_posts/2018-05-03-intellieye.md

 We zoomed in on videos, as they are the most passive type to learning (just watch and listen).
 If we were able to detect online learners' loss of attention **in real-time**, we could intervene (pause the video, make an annoying sound, etc.) and hopefully return learners' attention to the lecture video at hand.
-But how can we detect anything given that our learners are spread around the world?
+How can we detect anything given that our learners are spread around the world?
 We could use learners' Webcam feeds.
 Now of course, we can't really observe learners, but we can design an *automated* method that processes the Webcam feed and alerts learners when loss of attention is detected.
 To avoid false positives, we used a few heuristics to measure inattention: